x = "Hello\nNick"

 The USDA NASS posts monthly reports about stocks of agricultural products in refrigerated warehouses.
 In this case study, you’ll use string processing functions to extract a table of data from the December 2022 report.

-To begin, download the report and save it somewhere on your computer.
-Then open the file in a text editor (or RStudio) to inspect it.
 The goal is to extract the first table, about “Nuts, Dairy Products, Frozen Eggs, and Frozen Poultry,” from the report.

 The report is a semi-structured mix of natural language text and fixed-width tables.
 As a consequence, most functions for reading tabular data will not work well on the entire report.
-You could try to use a function for reading fixed-width data, such as read.fwf or the [readr][] package’s read_fwf on only the lines containing a table.
+You could try to use a function for reading fixed-width data, such as read.fwf or the readr package’s read_fwf on only the lines containing a table.
 Another approach, which is shown here, is to use string processing functions to find and extract the table.

 The readLines function reads a text file into a character vector with one element for each line.
 This makes the function useful for reading unstructured or semi-structured text.
 Use the function to read the report:

-report = readLines("data/cost1222.txt")
+report = readLines("data/2022-12_cold-storage.txt")

 head(report)[1] ""